 Hello, to all the people who are existing.

 So, a few weeks back, I asked my friend, whom I consider to be ‘A Great artist of this era’, about his favourite movie.
 I wanted him to tell me ONE of his favourite movie, the word ‘one’ which I never got the chance of mentioning, as he was too excited to hear the words ‘favourite movie’.
 Now, I know, when he reads the first line, he will get jittery as he does not like being praised.
 But sincerely, I believe he is a reincarnated soul of artists like RabindraNath Tagore, Guru Dutt, and a substitute soul of Jim Carrey.
-There is no art medium that he has not laid his hands on, and succeeded; music, painting, poetry, novel writing, playwriting, directing a film, and the list goes on.
+There is no art medium that he has not laid his hands on, and succeeded; music, painting, poetry, writing (Check out his book Remember, Repeat, Inhabit), playwriting, directing a film, and the list goes on.

 All that I have to say (and I know he says it too), Ron-bus or R#onbus (in Hindi it means Ron stop).
 No!
-Seriously R#onbus is the channel where you can experience a glimpse of his artistic style and musical adventures, Check out his channel and let me know in the comment section below if I was exaggerating.
+Seriously R#onbus is the channel where you can experience a glimpse of his artistic style and musical adventures, check out his EP (Waiting Time) and let me know in the comment section below if I was exaggerating.

 So, as he is he, and he likes movies, he ended up sharing four of his favourite movies back to back, and all of them are from different genres.
 Not only that, to add a cherry on top of the cake, he added one of his favourite series as well.
 Now, usually, one would get overwhelmed with so much information, but just because I have been friends with him for a while now, I have become used to he making me aware of overwhelming informations. (sometimes even of course informations that I miss, but when he tells me, it becomes overwhelming)